Which Dogs Bite The Most?

 12. Rottweiler: 328 PSI

-People who have these breeds of dogs should know and take proper precautions with training and socialization of their dog.
-Many of the dogs on this list will be well trained happy dogs with responsible owners.
+People who have these breeds of dogs should know and take proper precautions regarding training and socialisation.
+Many of the dogs on this list will be well-trained, happy dogs with responsible owners.

 How can you prevent dog bites?

 As the old saying goes, prevention is better than cure, and it is certainly true here.
-It is much better to prevent a dog bite than to suffer or watch a loved one suffer from a dog bite.
+It is much better to prevent a dog bite than to suffer from one or watch a loved one suffer from one.

-The best way to prevent a dog bite is to educate yourself and your children about how to interact with dogs and how to recognize some basic dog body language and warning signs.
+The best way to prevent a dog bite is to educate yourself and your children about how to interact with dogs and how to recognise some basic dog body language and warning signs.

 • Never approach a strange dog, no matter how cute it is!
 Vets report that the majority of bites that they receive are from Chihuahuas!

-• Allow the dog to sniff you first if it is happy then pet it briefly on its shoulder, under its chin or its chest, not the top of its head!
-If it is still happy then pet it briefly again on its shoulder or under the chin.
+• Allow the dog to sniff you first.
+If it is happy, then pet it briefly on its shoulder, under its chin, or its chest—not the top of its head!
+If it is still happy, pet it briefly on its shoulder or under the chin.
+The dog will lean in if it’s happy to continue with attention.

-• DOGS DO NOT LIKE THE TOP OF THEIR HEADS TO BE PETTED.
-This never ceases to amaze me.
+• MOST DOGS DO NOT LIKE THE TOP OF THEIR HEADS TO BE PETTED.
 A lot of people automatically pet a dog on the top of its head.
 A dog may tolerate a loved one stroking or massaging their heads, but in general, dogs do not like to be petted on their heads.
+It can make them feel quite vulnerable or threatened.

 • If a dog turns its head away from you or tries to move away from you, then it is trying to remove itself from a situation where it doesn’t feel comfortable.
 Allow it to move away from you, do not follow it.

 • Let sleeping dogs lie!
-In order words, if the dog is sleeping then leave it alone and let it sleep, and definitely don’t allow children or anyone else to disturb your dog when it is sleeping.
+In other words, if the dog is sleeping, leave it alone and let it sleep, and definitely don’t allow children or anyone else to disturb your dog when it is sleeping.

 • Do not go near a dog when it is eating.
 Dogs can be protective of their food, allow them to eat.
 Once they have finished eating then see if they want to have contact with you.

 • Do not allow young children to pull, prod, or climb over a dog.
-Dogs are not toys or inanimate objects, they are living creatures who feel fear and pain.
+Dogs are not toys or inanimate objects; they are living creatures that feel fear and pain.

 • Do not put your face into a dog’s face.
 As a human I do not like someone putting their face into my face, it’s threatening, this is the same for a dog.

-• If a dog growls, then it is definitely not happy, do not approach it.
-If it growls and bares its teeth, removes yourself or your child from the situation.
-This is the point where the dog’s body language has been ignored and it’s now raised the warning to a verbal level.
+• If a dog growls, it is definitely not happy.
+Do not approach it.
+If it growls and bares its teeth, remove yourself or your child from the situation.
+At this point, the dog’s body language has been ignored, and it has raised the warning to a verbal level.

 • Don’t run, scream or panic if a dog chases you.
 Dogs love to run and chase, the screaming and panicking can increase the dog’s over-excitement.
 The best thing you can do is remain calm, stay still, and turn away from the dog.